WisHope Recovery

 Effectiveness for Trauma Recovery

-As trauma treatments, both Brainspotting and EMDR are clinically supported and evidence-based.
-EMDR is one of the most scientifically validated treatments out there, and is recommended by various mental health organizations for PTSD.
+Clinical evidence supports both Brainspotting and EMDR as effective trauma treatments.
+Many mental health organizations recommend EMDR as one of the most scientifically validated treatments for PTSD.
 Brainspotting is a much newer and less researched therapy, but it appears to yield excellent results, especially for clients who have challenges with talk therapy or who have more complex, longer-term trauma histories.
 Other studies indicate Brainspotting takes fewer sessions to relieve symptoms, so it can be an efficient approach for some.

 Role of Group Therapy, Recreation Therapy, and Individual Psychotherapy